learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 ## Solution 2: Use a Closure to Regain Access to the Lost Context

-In the previous section, we noted that we were going to take the `this` that `printCard` has access to and re-pass it either as a `thisArg` to `forEach` **or** provide it as the context for `bind`.
-Since we have an ability to "point to" that context, we could assign that value to a variable and leverage function-level scope and _closures_ to regain access to the outer context.
+In the previous section, we fixed the bug by taking the `this` that `printCard` has access to and either re-passing it as a `thisArg` to `forEach` **or** providing it as the context for `bind`.
+Alternatively, we could assign that value to a variable and leverage function-level scope and _closures_ to regain access to the outer context.

 ```js
 const printCard = function() {